 Discover Your Pride and Purpose at Hofstra University

 At Hofstra University, students live, work and study on a beautiful, state-of-the-art campus that’s only 25 miles east of Manhattan.
-Our 240-acre campus is lush, green and spacious, with ivy-covered buildings and outstanding facilities, just minutes from all the adventure and opportunity the New York metropolitan region has to offer.
+Our 240-acre campus is lush, green and spacious, with ivy-covered buildings and cutting edge facilities, just minutes from all the adventure and opportunity the New York City has to offer.

 Hofstra's faculty members are knowledgeable and insightful thinkers, dedicated to providing the foundation and tools students need to succeed.
 With an average undergraduate class size of 21 and a student-faculty ratio of 13-to-1, students are challenged and encouraged to debate, question, do research, discuss and think critically in an open, collaborative learning environment.
 And, 92 percent of our full-time faculty hold the highest degree in their respective fields.